Chapter 5 Bottom-up and top-down attention

 One configuration we tested was much like the below, with one letter placed above another, like this:

-The average difference score of the 130 participants is 0.13, meaning that participants were thirteen percentage points more accurate at reporting the top letter compared to the bottom letter.
-Notice that this upper-letter bias was not true of everyone - eight people actually identified the bottom letter correctly more often than the top letter.
-It appears, however, that the overwhelming majority of participants did have an upper bias with this display.
+The average difference score of the students is 0.13, meaning that they were thirteen percentage points more accurate at reporting the top letter compared to the bottom letter.
+Notice that this upper-letter bias was not true of everyone - eight students actually identified the bottom letter correctly more often than the top letter.
+It appears, however, that the overwhelming majority of students did have an upper bias with this display.

-A second condition of our experiment found evidence that this upper bias reflects an appraisal by the mind of what the correct order should be for reading text.
-In this condition of the experiment, a different set of the participants had to identify two letters that were rotated anti-clockwise by 90 degrees, so that they faced upward:
+A second condition of our experiment found evidence that this upper bias reflects an automatic appraisal by the mind of what the correct order should be for reading text.
+In this condition of the experiment, a different group of the students had to identify two letters that were rotated anti-clockwise by 90 degrees, so that they faced upward:

 The question was whether this would affect the upper bias documented in the basic condition.
 With the two letters facing upward, what you might call the implicit reading order should favor the bottom letter.
 That is, if you were to rotate the page of a book in this way, you would then start from the bottom and read toward the top.

-Remember, these letters were presented so briefly that there was no time for participants to move their eyes.
-It was so brief, in fact, that participants are very unlikely to have even been able to move their attention while the letters were being presented.
-But participants seem to have allocated more of their attention to one part of the display to another, which led them to perform better for the letter in that location.
+Remember, these letters were presented so briefly that there was no time for anyone to move their eyes.
+It was so brief, in fact, that the students are very unlikely to have even been able to move their attention while the letters were being presented.
+But the students seem to have allocated more of their attention to one part of the display to another, which led them to perform better for the letter in that location.

 This finding is an example of how biases in our attention that we often aren’t even aware of contribute to what we notice and what we can report.
 This particular bias is not a bottom-up effect like an odd feature such as color or size.
 Instead, this attentional bias is one that we learn from our experience reading English text.
 In other experiments, we found that English/Arabic bilinguals had different biases when asked to report two briefly-presented English letters than when they were asked to report two briefly-presented Arabic letters (Ransley et al. 2018).
 As learned biases, these phenomena are more like top-down attention than bottom-up.